blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 The problem so far is that the hypothesis $h$ is fixed, and for a given $h$, $\nu$ generalizes to $\mu$, which ends up being a **verification** of $h$, not learning.

 Instead, to make it a learning process, then there needs to be no guarantee that $\nu$ will be small, and we need to choose from multiple $h$'s.
 To generalize the bin model to more than one hypothesis, we can use multiple bins.
-Out of the many bins that were created, the hypothesis responsible for the bin with the smallest $\mu$ --- the fraction of red marbles in the bin --- is chosen.
+Out of the many bins that were created, the hypothesis responsible for the bin with the smallest $\mu$---the fraction of red marbles in the bin---is chosen.

 ## Notation {#notation-for-learning}